lordmulder/Simple-x264-Launcher/ReadMe.txt

 This program runs on Windows XP with Service Pack 2 and later.
 64-Bit Windows is highly recommended, but 32-Bit Windows works as well.
 The CPU should support at least the MMX and SSE1 instruction sets.
+Avisynth 2.5.x must be installed in order to use Avisynth (.avs) input.

 3. Anti-Virus Warning